Tropicana Field Food – 3 Things to Try

 The menu isn’t nearly as varied at the Trop outpost of Ducky’s located next to the outfield porch, but Ducky’s does have the “West Tampa Bowl” here…marinated pork with sautéed onions in a bowl of brown rice and black beans.
 All served with plantain chips and mango vinaigrette.
 Try listing those ingredients when telling people about your ballpark meal.

 Ducky’s is also a spot for healthier stuff, incidentally; they have turkey wraps and California salads here too.

 There you go…three foods to try at Tropicana Field that you probably won’t find at most ballparks.
 (I’ve never seen paella anywhere else, anyway.)
 But there’s also gourmet grilled cheeses, the amazing mac bat, the hefty grilled cheese burger and of course, Chicago-style dogs.
-Be sure you know ahead of time what to get…this little booklet will be a big help.
+Stay tuned.

 Want to save money on baseball tickets, parking and everything else?

 If you go to baseball games, you’re going to spend money…on tickets, parking, food and souvenirs, not to mention hotels and travel expenses if you’re going on a baseball road trip.